Greenmind is a teacher, parent, and musician with decades of experience.

 - Compact & portable.

 - Hundreds of built-in sounds, songs, and types of drum kits.
-This means that in the headphones your drums can sound like John Bonham playing "When the Levee Breaks" or a Flock of Seagulls playing "I Ran."
+This means that in the headphones your kids drums can sound like John Bonham playing "When the Levee Breaks" or a Flock of Seagulls playing "I Ran."

 - Record, save, and edit your recordings.
 Like the full-size kit, what this means is that you basically have a recording studio you can carry under your arm.
 Nothing like the old days!